-We’re committed to evaluating our efforts to lead change in Colorado’s health system.
+We’re committed to evaluating our impact on Colorado’s health system.

-Although our strategies and priorities lead to incremental change year after year, we expect our work to add up to long-term improvement of our health care system.
-If we are successfully contributing toward this improvement, we expect to see movement toward our long-term goal:
+Although our strategies and priorities lead to incremental change year after year, we expect our work to add up to long-term impact on and improvement of our health care system.
+If we are successful, we expect to see movement toward our long-term goal:

 To that end, we are working to ensure: